 The total amount of funds available each year for new and continuing projects cannot exceed the maximum funds allotted by the Commission for the Program.
 The Commission's intent is to fund projects at the approved budget level, as specified in the agreements, to their scheduled termination; however, the amount of available funding cannot be guaranteed until funds have been appropriated by the Legislature.
 The Program will provide written notification to current projects if funding changes occur once final budget allocations have been made each fiscal year.
-If the obligations for ongoing projects exhaust the projected available funds for the upcoming funding cycle.
+If the obligations for ongoing projects exhaust the projected available funds for the upcoming fiscal year, the Commission may place a moratorium on the Program for new projects for the upcoming funding cycle.
 This information will be published on the Program's website at http://myfwc.com/conservation/special-initiatives/fwli/grant/apply/.